 For Margiela’s SS16 collection, Galliano gave us ladylike dressing with a beautifully trashy twist.
 1950’s shapes – including sloping shoulder jackets, nipped-at-the-waist skirts and embellished dresses – were mixed up with safety pin blouses and fishnets.
 Using a mixture of male and female models, the looks were completed with beehive hairdos, punk inspired makeup and nods to Japenese geisha girls.
 It was Galliano at his finest.

-Having recently unveiled Gigi, Kendall and Jourdan as the faces of Balmain’s H&M collaboration, we’re dying to see which models Olivier Rousteing will have walking this season’s runway.
+Having chosen Gigi, Kendall and Jourdan as the faces of Balmain’s H&M collaboration, we’re always dying to see which galley of girls Olivier Rousteing will have walking this season’s runway.
 Last season saw the likes of Kendall, Gigi and Jourdan accompanied by Karlie Kloss, Lily Donaldson and Anna Ewers, so we’re not quite sure how he will live up to expectations..

 As well as the runway shows, we’re chomping at the bit to see what the fash-pack will be wearing to attend Paris Fashion Week.
 If last season is anything to go by, we’re in for a treat!